-Switch from clay cat litter to a more sustainable material like corn, wheat, or pine.
-Clay cat litter must be mined from the earth creating habitat loss (did you know that 1.5 million tons of clay is strip-mined every year to make cat litter?), and must be landfilled when you are done (one source says it’s about 50,000 lbs a week in the U.S.).
+Switch from clay cat litter to a more sustainable material like corn, cassava, wheat, or pine.
+Clay cat litter must be mined from the earth creating habitat loss (did you know that 1.5 million tons of clay is strip-mined every year to make cat litter?)
+Once used, clay litter must be landfilled (one source says it’s about 50,000 lbs a week in the U.S.).
 Did you know that more clay litter is put into landfills than dirty diapers?
-Litters made from corn, etc are easy to use, they clump well and can be composted or flushed.
-(Cat feces should never be composted, and in many states like California, they are discouraging flushing cat feces because sea otters are showing high levels of toxoplasmosis which is carried in cat feces.
-The urine clumps are fine to flush and compost though)
+Litters made from corn, etc are easy to use, they clump well and can be composted or flushed in some parts of the country.
+In Portland, they beg us to tell our customers not to ever flush any “flushable Litter” as our system is too old to handle it.
+Cat feces should never be composted or flushed as it can contaminate our water supply and rivers.
+In many states like California, they are discouraging flushing cat feces because sea otters are showing high levels of toxoplasmosis which is carried in cat feces.

 Choose products with less packaging when you have the choice.
 Let companies know that you aren’t choosing their products because of their wasteful packaging.
 Recycling what you can is good, but buying products which create less waste to begin with is even better.
 We see quite a few unnecessarily wasteful products out there for pets, like disposable plastic food bowl liners.
 Just say no to needless landfill!